The Boy Inside the Broken House

 A flood in the whole neighborhood does not make the water under your bed less wet.

-My own difficulties remain my own.
-My illness is not a metaphor.
-My stuckness is not a LinkedIn post.
-My exhaustion is not a personal branding opportunity.
+My own stuckness remains my own.
+It is not a LinkedIn post.
+It is not a personal branding opportunity.
 I cannot repaint it in cheerful colors and call it reinvention.
-Some days it is only a man, middle-aged and ashamed, lying prostrate, angry at his own impotence to bring even one decent change into his life.
+Some days it is only a man, middle-aged and ashamed, angry at his own inability to bring even one decent change into his life.

-There is a particular anger in knowing what is wrong and still not being able to move.
+There is a particular anger in knowing what is wrong and still not moving.

 Ignorance has an excuse.
-Confusion can at least look innocent.
+Confusion can look innocent.
 But knowledge without action is a special insult.
-I know that movement helps.
-I know sleep matters.
-I know structure matters.
+I know movement helps.
+I know structure helps.
 I know one small step is better than one grand collapse.
 I know shame eats energy.
 I know anger burns the same house it tries to defend.

 Wonderful.